 This can be seen above in the table depicting pay quartiles by gender.
-This shows Epping Forest District Council's workforce divided into four equal-sized groups based on hourly pay rates, with Band A including the lowest-paid 25% of employees (lower quartile).
+This shows Epping Forest District Council's workforce divided into four equal-sized groups based on hourly pay rates.
 For there to be no gender pay gap, there would need to be an equal ratio or men and women in each Band.